HSH Partner Renée Vinett discusses common auto-accident related injuries that may not be apparent for a few days or even weeks after an accident.

 If you were affected by the Jan.
 11 Ottawa bus crash, learn more about your choices by contacting Meghan Hull Jacquin.

-The first snowfall is right around the corner – if it hasn’t already happened in your neck of the woods.
-To ensure the safest driving possible during the winter months, it’s time to turn our attention to changing our summer tires to winter tires.
+Many people have been surprised by the early blast of winter this year, but it’s never too late to ensure the safest driving possible during the winter months.
+It’s time to turn our attention to changing our summer tires to winter tires.
 Many individuals drive throughout the year with all-season tires.
-While these … Read More
+While these tires are … Read More

 In this blog post, Adam Wagman explores Statutory Accident Benefits, and explains why failing to choose the appropriate coverage for you and your family is a mistake you don’t want to make.